stariq1995/SOL/README.md

 Integrations
 ------------

 SOL is desgined to be modular and could potentially integrate with multiple SDN controllers.
 This library contains the core optimization logic.
-It can be used on its own to quickly prototype applications, compose\_apps multiple optimizations and examine resulting solutions.
+It can be used on its own to quickly prototype applications, compose multiple optimizations and examine resulting solutions.

 A rough view of the SOL library and integrations is as follows: